 Portland’s weather stays fairly temperate all year round.
 So, yes, it does get a little rainy in the winter, but so long as you’ve got the right gear, there’s no reason why Portland isn’t a great winter vacation destination.
 While exploring the city’s amazing parks (Forest Park and Washington Park, we're looking at you) may or may not be as enjoyable depending on the weather, the city’s amazing dining scene is just as amazing whether it’s raining or not.

-Winter is not the best time of year to visit the Oregon Coast.
+Winter is not the best time of year to visit the Oregon Coast, but that doesn't mean it's out of the question.
 Whether you’re looking at Astoria or Cannon Beach or Gold Beach, count on likely a rain and wind filled vacation.
 Skip heading to the coast for walks on the beach unless you really enjoy sideways rain (and that’s not to say there aren’t lovely days on the coast in January and February, but statistically you’re more likely to get wind whipped).

 In the summer, Hood River is known as the windsurfing capital of the world.
 With its incredible winds whipping through the Columbia Gorge, windsurfing and kite surfing are big here.
 And while those activities mostly lose their appeal when the temperatures drop, Hood River still has plenty of chilly appeal.
 Like Timberline Lodge, Hood River makes a strong base for ski vacations as Mt.
 Hood Meadows and Cooper Spur are just an hour away.
 And, yes, you can still go windsurfing if you want to in the winter... nothing stops Northwesterners from enjoying the outdoors.
 Just be ready to suit up to stay warm!